Privacy Analysis Tool • 100% Client-Side

 5. Disable WebGL if you don't need it.
 This removes one of the highest-entropy signals.

-"The uncomfortable truth about browser fingerprinting is that it weaponizes the very diversity of the web ecosystem.
-The more capable and customized your browser, the more uniquely identifiable you become." — Privacy researcher, 2025 IEEE Security Symposium
+"The uncomfortable truth about browser fingerprinting is that it weaponizes the very diversity of the web system.
+The more capable and customized your browser, the more uniquely identifiable you become." - Privacy researcher, 2025 IEEE Security Symposium

-The Legal Landscape
+The Legal Space

 Under the GDPR, the European Data Protection Board classified fingerprinting as personal data processing requiring consent.
 The ePrivacy Directive covers "information accessed from a user's terminal equipment," which includes fingerprinting attributes.
 In the US, California's CCPA and a growing patchwork of state laws increasingly address fingerprinting as data collection.
 Enforcement remains challenging because fingerprinting uses normal browser APIs with no distinct request a network observer could detect.